Global-Conflicts-ArmA/global-conflicts-website/_guides/60mmGuide.md

  - There is also a shortcut key (“4” by default) to quickly get-out of the M6 with empty hands.

 ### Loading/Unloading
-**Loading**
+**Loading**<br/>
-The 60mm mortar **cannot** be loaded by a 2nd person, thus a loader is useless as literally every interaction can be done by the gunner while mounted.
+The 60mm mortar **cannot** be loaded by a 2nd person, thus a loader is useless as literally every interaction can be done by the gunner while mounted.<br/>
-- Rounds can be loaded from either your backpack, on the ground or in an ammo crate near the tube, but not from a vehicle.
+- Rounds can be loaded from either your backpack, on the ground or in an ammo crate near the tube, but not from a vehicle.<br/>

- 1. Prepare the correct type of round.
+ 1. Prepare the correct type of round. <br/>
- This is accomplished by approaching either the M6’s ammo crate or the M6’s tube.
+ This is accomplished by approaching either the M6’s ammo crate or the M6’s tube.<br/>
- Use the context menu to select a round.
+ Use the context menu to select a round.<br/>
  Once selected the round will turn green.
-This tells to the tube which round to load next when the gunner chooses to reload.
+This tells to the tube which round to load next when the gunner chooses to reload.<br/>
- 2. Load the round, either by once again using the context menu on the M6’s tube, or by pressing “R” to reload.
+ 2. Load the round, either by once again using the context menu on the M6’s tube, or by pressing “R” to reload.<br/>

-**Unloading**
+**Unloading**<br/>
-Let's say you load a HE round into the tube, but then get told to conduct a smoke fire mission, remember to always unload the round currently in the tube before switching to new ammo and firing.
+Let's say you load a HE round into the tube, but then get told to conduct a smoke fire mission, remember to always unload the round currently in the tube before switching to new ammo and firing.<br/>
-To do so, you use the context menu to scroll and click "unload", which'll place the unspent round on the floor next to you.
+To do so, you use the context menu to scroll and click "unload", which'll place the unspent round on the floor next to you.<br/>

 ### Firing